-Welcome to The Blender 2.8 Encyclopedia, the most comprehensive training course available covering all aspects of Blender 3D, a completely free 3D production suite.
-The newest release series, Version 2.8, is the biggest upgrade yet, with many new features and improvements.
+Welcome to The Blender Encyclopedia, the most comprehensive training course available for Blender, a completely free 3D production suite.

-Over 49 hours of video training will be yours right way.
+50 hours of video training will be yours right way.
+On Udemy you can both stream the videos or download them straight to your computer.
 We cover each topic in detail, and you’ll be led step-by-step through the content.
 Plus, check out the resources included with the lectures throughout the course:

 You will get full access to this course forever, and you will have unlimited support from us in the Q&A section of each lecture.